Security incidents involving Recep Tayyip Erdoğan: Tugrul Bayir

 In 2013, a 53-year-old man was arrested at Prime Minister Erdogan's office with a fake bomb.
 Five minutes before his arrival, he had called the police to say a suicide attack was about to take place.
 Shortly afterwards he was arrested.
 Two warning shots were fired.
 Images show that the man had a foil-wrapped material with him, from which a wire came out that was connected to a time switch.
 Interior Minister Muammer Guler said the man had "psychological problems".

 2014

 Ferhat Yıldız

-On May 31, 2014, a guy named Ferhat Yıldız tried to shoot Prime Minister Erdogan from close range as he left a rally of his AK Party.
+On May 31, 2014, a person named Ferhat Yıldız tried to shoot Prime Minister Erdogan from close range as he left a rally of his AK Party.
 Yıldız pulled the trigger, but the gun didn't go off.
 Bodyguards were able to prevent Yıldız from taking another shot at Erdogan.
 In the indictment, Ferhat Yıldız was requested to be imprisoned for the crimes of "premeditated attempt to kill a person due to his public duty" and "purchasing, carrying or possessing unlicensed firearms and bullets".